Club Gimnasia y Esgrima de Rosario: History

 In 1902, a club from Rosario, "Estudiantes Football Club", was interested in acquiring its own land for the practise of sports.
-Members of the club put their eyes on a field located in the public park Parque de la Independencia, but there was another club of the city (the "Club Atlético Argentino") also interested in acquiring the land.
+Members of the club identified a field located in the public park Parque de la Independencia, but another club of the city (the "Club Atlético Argentino") was also interested in acquiring that land.

-The then Governor of Rosario interceded in the dispute, giving the land to both clubs, under the condition that they had to merge into one.
-Therefore, on 10 September 1904 a new club was established, although keeping the "Club Atlético Argentino"'s name.
+The then Governor of Rosario interceded in the dispute, giving the land to both clubs, on the condition that they merge into one.
+Therefore, on 10 September 1904 a new club was established, although keeping Club Atlético Argentino's name.

 Football was the first sport practised at the club, with Atlético Argentino being invited to join a new league established in 1905, that would be the first organised football body of Rosario.
 At the request of president of Newell's Old Boys, Víctor Heitz, other prominent teams of the city were invited to create a local league to organise its own competitions.
 Therefore "Liga Rosarina de Football" was established with Atlético Argentino as founding member along with Newell's, Rosario Central and Rosario A.C.
 The body organised a second division tournament that became the first competition in Santa Fe Province.
 The trophy awarded to winner team was donated by mayor of Rosario, Santiago Pinasco, and named after him.

 The first tennis court was built in 1906.
 That same year the Lawn Tennis Club was established at GER.
 By 1918, the institution had eight courts, two of them with artificial lighting.
 Athletics consolidated as the second sport in importance of the club.
 One of the most predominant sportsmen of that era was Camilo Zanni, who represented Argentina in several international competitions.
 The race track was later named in his honour.
 The club hosted the first athletic championship of Rosario, currently "Torneo del Centenario".

 On 9 August 1910 an assembly was held, changing the name to "Club Gimnasia y Esgrima de Rosario".
 The name "Gimnasia" ("Gymnastics" in Spanish) was due to athletics was not considered a sports by its own, including it as part of the gymnastics activities.
 Emilio Dotto was the general manager by then.

 In 1920 the club affiliated to Federación Atlética Argentina (Argentine Athletics Federation) while the club built a new racetrack in the Parque Independencia.
 The track is opened in 1921 and organized a championship as part of the celebration.

 Rugby union began in GER in 1927, with the first friendly matches played against porteño clubs Central Argentino, Gimnasia y Esgrima and Universitario.
 One year later, GER became founder member of Rosario Rugby Union.
 The first great achievement in rugby came in 1939 when the GER won its first championship.

 Field hockey was introduced to GER in 1944, when a group of women and men that joined to play informal games at the club.
 The football section was organised in the mid 1980s.